gatsbyjs/gatsby/packages/gatsby-plugin-sharp/README.md

 ### Allow build to continue on image processing error

 By default, the build will fail when it encounters an error while processing an image.
-You can change this so that it continues the build process by setting the plugin option `failOnError` to `false`.
+You can change this so that it continues the build process by setting the plugin option `failOn` to `none`.
 Sharp will still throw an error and display it in the console as a GraphQL error, but it will not exit the process.
 It is important to note that any images that would have otherwise failed will not be accessible via `childImageSharp` until the underlying issue with the image is addressed.

 ### EXIF and ICC metadata